radiantearth/stac-spec/catalog-spec/catalog-spec.md

 # STAC Catalog Specification

 This document explains the structure and content of a STAC Catalog.
-A STAC Catalog is a collection of SpatioTemporal Items.
+A STAC Catalog is a collection of [STAC Items](../item-spec/).
 These Items can be linked to directly from a Catalog, or the Catalog can link to other Catalogs (often called sub-Catalogs) that contain links to Items.
 The division of sub-catalogs is up to the implementor, but is generally done to aid the ease of online browsing by people.